supreet11agrawal/Proposal/Proposal.md

 ```

 __2D Random Walk__
-This will be more complicated to implement as compared to others.
+This is more complicated to implement as compared to others.
+I will have to develop a strong foundation of 2D random walks beforehand so that their implementation could be done more easily.
 Keeping end users in mind, it will be better to implement a robust symmetric 2D random walk as compared to a slaggy and unnecessarily complicated 2D random walk functionality.

-Thus, my primary focus will be to implement symmetric 2D random walks and then move forward with unsymmetric part.
+Thus, my primary focus will be to implement symmetric 2D random walks and then move forward with the unsymmetric part.

 Functionalities planned to be implemented for 2D random walk are listed below:
 * Probability of coming back at the origin after the `N` steps
 * Expected distance after `N` steps
-* Expected number of steps taken to move to a distance `d` from origin
+* Expected number of steps taken to move to a distance `d` from the origin

 In this period, implementation of Stochastic Processes continuous in time will also be studied and if possible, implemented.
 However, considering the complexity of such processes and limited amount of time; I have not included them in the timeline.
 I will continue to work on them after GSoC.

 ### TimeLine

-My semester will end on 30th April; hence I am not including the time before 30th April, 2019 in the timeline.
-In this period, however, I would like to work on stats module and try to stay ahead of timeline.
+My semester will end on 30th April; hence I am not including the time before 30th April 2019 in the timeline.
+In this period, however, I would like to work on the stats module and try to stay ahead of the timeline.

 Listed below is the tentative timeline I would follow: